gr1dsan/KaunoFlats_Data_Analisys_Project/README.md

 # KAUNOFLATS

-**Kauno Flats** is a data-driven Flask web dashboard that helps users find the best district to live in Kaunas, Lithuania.
+**KAUNOFLATS** is a data-driven Flask web dashboard that helps users find the best district to live in Kaunas, Lithuania.
 It was built as a complete project pipeline - starting from data collection with a custom scraper, through cleaning and analysis, and finally developing a web app to make insights easily accessible.

 ![Dashboard](readme_pics/Dashboard.png)
 > Dashboard design